harveyvn/event-crawler/README.md

-# SNORLER: Automatically Crawling Events with Python
+# SNORLAX: Automatically Crawling Events with Python

-This document describes how to install and use SNORLER.
+This document describes how to install and use SNORLAX.
 A video demonstration of the tool is available on [YouTube](https://youtu.be/3FeCl4ayFvs).

 ## Features
 - Crawl events (date, time, location, title, artists, works and image link).